Josh Donaldson Preview, Player Props: Brewers vs. Cardinals

 Josh Donaldson At The Plate

-- Donaldson has picked up a hit in 20 of 46 games this season, with multiple hits four times.
+- Donaldson has picked up a hit in 42.6% of his 47 games this season, with multiple hits in 8.5% of them.

-- Donaldson has had at least one RBI in 37.0% of his games this season (17 of 46), with two or more RBI five times (10.9%).
+- Donaldson has had at least one RBI in 36.2% of his games this season (17 of 47), with more than one RBI five times (10.6%).
 He has also accounted for three or more of his team's runs in three contests.

-- In 17 of 46 games this year, he has scored, including multiple runs once.
+- In 17 of 47 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.